DevTylerSander/DevSystem-V2/DevSystem-V2.md

 /errorlogs {file} - this will allows user to send error logs (only allows .txt files) (This command goes in /commands/utilitys folder)

--Simple Commands-
-/help {command} - gives information on a command (This command goes in /utilitys folder)

--Complex Commands-
 /Development (This command goes in /commands/development folder)
 	-Create {name}{type} - creates new channels and role for testing new bots -{types} (Text, Voice, Forum, Announcement)